isjosan/embsys310/assignment03/morse-code-led/answers.md

 #### - Any other method suitable for encoding and decoding of Morse Code synbols.

-Q.b Who developed Morse Code?
+Q b.
+Who developed Morse Code?